 ‘You’re making a mistake.’

-‘I know it, you know it.
-He’ll come after us, after me.
-There’s nothing I can do – the lady has spoken.
+‘I know it, you know it, there’s nothing I can do – the lady has spoken.
 Any of you got wives?’

 There were grunts and groans.
 Miles finished up, ‘Let’s say these idiots come after us, could you see your way clear to making available one of your redoubts for a short time?’

 Formalities over, they all went to the helicopters, Ralph was shown the alternative – to take off with them all now, still shackled below or to travel inside if he promised never to come after the happy couple, nor do anything to hurt anyone.
 He nodded.

 Everything now done, Ralph released, all on board, the helicopters took off and headed for land, dropping the passengers into the arms of the law, via cable, then one helicopter swung out over the Irish Sea.